-Flag Football Volleyball Cross Country Track Soccer (1st&2nd) Soccer (3rd&4th)
+Flag Football Varsity Volleyball JV Volleyball Cross Country Track Soccer

 We here at SMMS believe in a holistic approach that prepares students for spiritual growth, social responsibility, and academic success.
 PE class provides a great opportunity for physical activity twice a week, but every child should stay as active as possible.
 The World Health Organization says “Children and youth aged 5-17 should accumulate at least 60 minutes of moderate to intense physical activity daily”.
 We work diligently to teach things like the Physical Education Standards, Health and Nutrition Standards, and introduction to various sports and activities.
 However, we also focus on things that are much more important such as acceptance, teamwork, respect for self and others, leadership, participation and effort.